Mesa Arizona, USA Travel Guide

 Mesa develops its bike lane network and multi-use paths.
 Its generally flat terrain suits various cycling levels.

-Self-guided tours of downtown Mesa's public art and old buildings are popular.
+Self-guided tours of the city center Mesa's public art and old buildings are popular.
 Formal tours may be seasonal.

 Avoid strenuous walking or cycling during midday in summer due to intense heat.